-A player commits an error in the game that cannot be corrected by only publicly available information and does so without their opponent’s permission.
+A player commits an error in the game that cannot be corrected by only publicly available information.

 Most Game Play Errors can be observed by both players.
 The window might be small, but it’s visible.
 Failing to discard a card, casting a spell for the wrong mana; these are things you can see.
 All the information is out in the open.
 This isn’t an infraction for those type of errors.
 This is for when an error occurs and at the point of the error, the opponent has lost the ability to detect how things went wrong, and has no insight into how to fix the game.